gsantner/felgo-eval-superjoe/doc-tutorial/2018-02-16-vplay-tutorial.md

   * Fire accelerator: Spawns some more fire, increases score
   * Beer: Double points for one fire.
 Clears the water tank

-Note: A item will be further called a `Spell`, the reason is reuseability and to not mistakenly mix it up with the common QML type `Item`.
+**Naming hints:** A item will be further called a `Spell`, the reason is reuseability and to not mistakenly mix it up with the common QML type `Item`.
-The whole application will be a base to start various mini-games.
+The whole application will be a base to start various mini-games (depending on view and amount of reuse it may also be called a level).
 One such mini-game is named `Game`, the environment of it is the `GameScene`.
+The whole application will have its start point in `Main` where navigation between screens do happen.
+One of such screens/activities/windows is called a `Scene`.
+The main scene will be the `MenuScene` where the player can choose between options.

 # V-Play Setup on Arch Linux
 It's very easy to get started, download the package from <https://v-play.net/download/>, unpack and run the `*.run` executable.
 The `qt5-base` package is already installed on my system so the needed system libraries are installed too <small>(toolchain packaged on arch repos and v-plays toolchain are both quite recent, therefore dependencies of both are fine)</small>.
 I registered for the free Personal Pricing plan and logged into V-Plays Qt Creator after installation.